HsuChe/KPI-Analysis/README.md

 ### Finding the total net profit/loss

-To find the totla net profit / loss, we will be using a loop that will iterate through each row in the data list and add up all of the values from loss/profit column
+To find the totla net profit / loss, we will be using a loop that will iterate through each row in the data list and add up all of the values from loss/profit columns

 * Total Profit Function:
   ```sh